zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 At this point I've never written a compute shader, so doing all of this in a week was daunting.
 So - I confess! - I cheated by starting to work on the hack week 3 days earlier.
 Hey, don't judge me - we didn't even have support for compute shaders at the time!

 What followed was 10 days of what probably was one of the most intense and fun rendering projects I've done.
-It wasn't just working on lighting - it was working on a non-traditional lighting system using GPUs (given that I haven't used compute shaders before...).
+It wasn't just working on lighting - it was working on a non-traditional lighting system using GPUs as a general purpose compute unit (given that I haven't used compute shaders before...).
 And I had to get to a point where something worked in slightly more than a week.

 I knew what I wanted to accomplish, but I didn't know all the algorithms involved - I couldn't simply port the CPU voxel lighting engine since a lot of that code can't be parallelized to the point where GPUs can run that performantly.